wgraba/yaTerm/README.md

 A simple program that can be used for serial communication.
 The main goals of this project is to replace other serial terminal programs that I'm not quite happy with and to learn GUI programming with QML and Qt.
-As a consequence, this is a work-in-progress and pretty rough.
+As a consequence, this is a work-in-progress and may be pretty rough.

 Features
 ========